| A High-Flow MAF for the Mazda6i Airbox | |

 instead of trying to seal up all the seams at once.
 The epoxy sets up quickly

-and won't flow smoothly into the seams if it's too hard.
+and won't flow smoothly into the seams if it's too hard. | After all the seams are filled with epoxy and dry, clean

 up the airbox lid and give it a coat of black paint for uniform color and